 1997: Big Ben stops at 12:11pm for 54 minutes.

-2004: New child abuse charges were made against Michael Jackson, including a count of conspiracy, covering allegations of child abduction, extortion and false imprisonment.
-A new court date of May 28 was set.
+2004: New child abuse charges are made against Michael Jackson, including a count of conspiracy, covering allegations of child abduction, extortion and false imprisonment.
+A new court date of May 28 is set.
 On the same day, US media release graphic photos of American soldiers abusing and sexually humiliating Iraqi prisoners at Abu Ghraib prison.

 2008: Skeletal remains found near Ekaterinburg, Russia, are confirmed by Russian scientists to be the remains of Alexei Nikolaevich, Tsarevich of Russia and one of his sisters, killed during the Russian Revolution.
-On the same day, Mariah Carey married actor Nick Cannon in the Bahamas following a whirlwind two-month romance.
+On the same day, singer Mariah Carey marries actor/TV host Nick Cannon in the Bahamas following a whirlwind two-month romance.

-2009: A failed attack on the Dutch Royal Family results in 7 deaths.
+2009: A failed attack on the Dutch Royal Family results in seven deaths.
 On the same day, Britain formally ends combat operations in Iraq.

 2018: Sajid Javid is named Home Secretary by Prime Minister Teresa May.

 2019: Emperor Akihito of Japan declares his abdication at a ceremony in Tokyo.
-On the same day, former Level 42 guitarist Boon Gould died age 64.
-On the same day, Star Wars actor Peter Mayhew (Chewbacca) dies aged 74.
+On the same day, former Level 42 guitarist Boon Gould dies age 64 and Star Wars actor Peter Mayhew (Chewbacca) dies aged 74.